Leave a Legacy Gift

 Leave a legacy that will make a difference in the future of the Sacramento Zoo.
 The Wildlife Heritage Guild is a group of special individuals who have remembered the Sacramento Zoological Society in their estate plans.

-The nonprofit Sacramento Zoological Society depends on the generosity of private contributions from those who value the Sacramento Zoo and its role in their lives and community.
-You can make a meaningful and long-term investment in the Zoo through a planned gift such as a will, trust, life insurance policy or other deferred gift.
+The nonprofit Sacramento Zoo depends on the generosity of private contributions from those who value the zoo and its role in their lives and community.
+You can make a meaningful and long-term investment in the zoo through a planned gift such as a will, trust, life insurance policy or other deferred gift.
 Planned gifts can also provide substantial tax benefits to the donor.

 Don’t know where to start?
 Join us at a free, quarterly Estate Planning Safari.

 Use your will power.
 Without a valid will, state laws can determine how your assets are distributed.
 You can best ensure that your intentions or wishes are followed by creating a valid and enforceable will.
 By naming the Sacramento Zoological Society in your will, you leave a legacy for the future.
 You may leave the Sacramento Zool a percentage of your estate, a specific dollar amount, or specific property such as stocks, bonds or real estate.

 Naming the Sacramento Zoological Society as beneficiary and owner of a new or existing life insurance policy may provide a charitable income tax deduction.

 When you establish a charitable lead trust, the income generated from the trust goes to the Sacramento Zoological Society for the duration of the trust.
 When the trust terminates, the principle passes to your heirs.
 Using a charitable lead trust can minimize or even eliminate estate taxes.